Interstate 81 in New York: North Country

 As the highway leaves the Watertown area, it passes into another area of rolling, open terrain with only pockets of development in the immediate vicinity of the road's interchanges.
 NY 37 largely replaces US 11 as the paralleling surface route, and the state route follows I-81 for 13 mi to the vicinity of Theresa.
 West of the village, I-81 intersects NY 411, a connector between La Fargeville and NY 37.
 While NY 37 continues north from Theresa, I-81 turns to the northwest, crossing increasingly isolated areas of the state to reach NY 12 on the south shore of the St. Lawrence River midway between Clayton and Alexandria Bay.
-From here, the freeway becomes a two-lane undivided road east of Fishers Landing and heads into the Thousand Islands on the first of several bridges over the St. Lawrence known collectively as the Thousand Islands Bridge.
+From here, the freeway becomes a two-lane, undivided highway east of Fishers Landing, and heads into the Thousand Islands on the first of several bridges over the St. Lawrence known collectively as the Thousand Islands Bridge.
 The long, continuous bridge span between the U.S. mainland and Wellesley Island (one of the archipelago's largest) is one of the few remaining two-lane stretches on the Interstate Highway System.

 I-81 northbound at exit 186, the last exit along its route as it approaches Canada.

 In the Thousand Islands, I-81 becomes a four-lane freeway again and runs across the sparsely-developed Wellesley Island, initially heading northwest and connecting to a pair of county-maintained roads before turning northeast at the eastern edge of Wellesley Island State Park.
 The freeway turns one final time near the northern edge of the island, curving back to the northwest at exit 186, the last exit along I-81.
 For most of its run on Wellesley Island, I-81 runs along or close to the island's edge, permitting views of the St. Lawrence River and some of the area's other islands.
 Not far from exit 186, an interchange linking the freeway to a paralleling local road, I-81 crosses the International Rift on a 90 ft bridge connecting Wellesley Island to Hill Island in Ontario, Canada, terminating at the Canadian border at the bridge's midpoint.
 From here, the physical road continues north as Highway 137 onto Hill Island, Constance Island, Georgina Island, and the Canadian mainland via the Canadian spans of the Thousand Islands Bridge before finally ending at a trumpet interchange with Highway 401.